bartbutenaers/node-red-contrib-onvif-nodes/README.md

 The ***'address'*** field contains the most important information (in the output message), since it will be used to configure the Onvif device in Node-Red!  *Indeed you will have to create an Onvif device config node for every Onvif device that you have discovered.*  In all other Onvif nodes (Media, PTZ ...), these device config nodes can be selected (in the dropdown) to send Onvif commands to the device:

 ![Onvif config](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-onvif/master/images/onvif_config_node.png)

-The Discovery node has following settings:
-+ The ***timeout*** time is by default 5 seconds, which means that the node will wait 5 seconds for all devices to respond.
-In normal circumstances all responses will arrive within 3 seconds.
-However when some devices are not detected, it might be useful to increase the timeout time.
-That way slower devices will have more time to respond to the broadcast signal.

-+ The checkbox ***'Separate output message for each device'*** allow to control the output messages:
-   + When enabled, a separate output message will be generated for each OnVif compliant device.
-   + When disabled, a single output message will be generated (containing an array of all available OnVif devices).

 ### Media node